openstack-infra/system-config/doc/source/devstack-gate.rst

 several of the projects to work together.
 Any proposed change to the configured set of projects must pass the devstack gate test:

-Obviously we test nova, glance, keystone, horizon, quantum and their clients because they all work closely together to form an OpenStack system.
+Obviously we test nova, glance, keystone, horizon, neutron and their clients because they all work closely together to form an OpenStack system.
 Changes to devstack itself are also required to pass this test so that we can be assured that devstack is always able to produce a